CLASSICAL LOST AND FOUND

 Highlights include the devil-may-care "Entrée des écoliers et des ribauds" ("Entry of the Students and Bawds") [track-15], as well as a delicate baroque-flavored pavane [track-17], airy waltz [track-18], and Tzigane-tinged "Entrée des bohémiens et bohémiennes" ("Entry of the Gypsy Men and Women") [track-19].
 The flighty finale [track-20] may bring to mind Ponchielli's (1834-1886) "Dance of the Hours" from his opera La Gioconda (1876).

-The disc concludes with excerpts from the three-act tragedy Les barbares (The Barbarians; 1900-01, currently unavailable on disc), which is about a conflict that took place between Gallo-Roman forces and German Barbarians back in 105 BC.
-At just over fifteen minutes the opening prelude [track-21] could almost be another Saint-Saëns tone poem.
+The disc concludes with excerpts from the three-act tragedy Les Barbares (The Barbarians; 1900-01), which is about a conflict that took place between Gallo-Roman forces and German Barbarians back in 105 BC.
+At just over fifteen minutes the opening prologue [track-21] could almost be another Saint-Saëns tone poem.

 It begins ominously, gathering momentum in bellicose passages that give way to a lovely duet for violin and oboe.
 This is interrupted by a heroic episode with brass embellishments and horn calls, but the music suddenly turns melancholy and climactically funereal.
 Then after a brief pause the prelude ends triumphantly with brass flourishes and skittering strings.